How To Help With The Amazon Rainforest Wildfires

 Advertisement

-Rainforest Trust: This organization takes donations to help buy land in the rainforest.
-Since 1988, it has saved more than 23 million acres of rainforest.

 Rainforest Action Network: You can donate to the Rainforest Action Network to protect an acre of the rainforest.
-The organization works to protect forests, fight climate change, and uphold human rights.
+The organisation works to protect forests, fight climate change, and uphold human rights.

 Reduce your own consumption.